raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️
 ```

-How do we roate each of the four smaller squares?
+How do we rotate each of the four smaller squares?
 Exactly the same way.
 For example,

 ```
 ⚪️⚪️⚪️⚪️